 Locally redundant storage (LRS): Low-cost data redundancy for Azure Storage

 Locally redundant storage (LRS) provides at least 99.999999999% (11 nines) durability of objects over a given year.
 LRS provides this object durability by replicating your data to a storage scale unit.
 A datacenter, located in the region where you created your storage account, hosts the storage scale unit.
 A write request to an LRS storage account returns successfully only after the data is written to all replicas.
-Each replica resides in separate fault domains and update domains within a storage scale unit.
+Each replica resides in separate fault domains and upgrade domains within a storage scale unit.

 A storage scale unit is a collection of racks of storage nodes.
 A fault domain (FD) is a group of nodes that represent a physical unit of failure.
 Think of a fault domain as nodes belonging to the same physical rack.
 An upgrade domain (UD) is a group of nodes that are upgraded together during the process of a service upgrade (rollout).
 The replicas are spread across UDs and FDs within one storage scale unit.
 This architecture ensures your data is available if a hardware failure affects a single rack or when nodes are upgraded during a service upgrade.

 LRS is the lowest-cost replication option and offers the least durability compared to other options.
 If a datacenter-level disaster (for example, fire or flooding) occurs, all replicas may be lost or unrecoverable.
 To mitigate this risk, Microsoft recommends using either zone-redundant storage (ZRS), geo-redundant storage (GRS), or geo-zone-redundant storage (GZRS).

 - If your application stores data that can be easily reconstructed if data loss occurs, you may opt for LRS.

 - Some applications are restricted to replicating data only within a country/region due to data governance requirements.
 In some cases, the paired regions across which the data is replicated for GRS accounts may be in another country.
 For more information on paired regions, see Azure regions.